nlkinlock/Rminicourse/index.md

 ## Importing your own data

 - R is not a spreadsheet program, so it's not great for direct data entry.
-It's best to start with spreadsheets for data entry and storage, and to import spreadhseets into R for data visualization and analysis.
+It's best to start with spreadsheets for data entry and storage, and to import spreadsheets into R for data visualization and analysis.

 - <b>.csv</b> (comma separated values) files are often the preferred format to import into R.